COVID-19 Announcements by Date

 Monitoring Symptoms among the Student Body

-- All students will be required to take online COVID-19 training and to sign a pledge committing to adhere to the health and safety requirements to maintain a safe and healthy campus before they return.
+- All students are required to take online COVID-19 training and to sign a pledge committing to adhere to the health and safety requirements to maintain a safe and healthy campus before they arrive on campus.
 Staff and faculty are required to go through a similar training and are also submitting health pledges.

 - All students, living on campus and off, will be required to complete a daily health screening, just as all employees do every day they come to campus.
 Our partners at Involvio, with whom we were already working on student engagement activities, have developed a Safe Reopen app, which enables students to complete their screening online.
 All students will have to show that they have completed the screening and received a “pass” before entering campus facilities including classrooms and the dining commons.

 - The College has also established a contact tracing team to supplement the efforts of the Dutchess County health department.
 All members of this team have taken online training developed by Johns Hopkins University.
 Bard’s contact tracers, in close coordination with county health officials, will follow up with anyone who tests positive or believes they have been exposed to COVID.
 This work mainly consists of time-sensitive phone calls.
 Any Bard employee interested in taking the Johns Hopkins training and joining the contact tracing team is encouraged to contact David Lindholm at firstname.lastname@example.org for further information.

 As much as possible, we ask Bard students to be in touch with Health Services directly via phone: 845-758-7433.
 If you are experiencing fever and lung symptoms or you suspect you may have been exposed to someone with COVID-19, please call Health Services for a medical consult before walking in.
 In keeping with Health Department guidelines, Bard Health Services requests that you not walk into the clinic until you have consulted with the staff over the phone.
 Phone consultations are recommended to receive the best care and advice and minimize the chance that others will be exposed.